wjlgatech/DRL-continuous-control/README.md

 ```
 Continuous_Control.ipynb - the main notebook
-ddpg_agent.py - defines the Agent that is to be trained
+continuous_Control_report.ipynb - the report of this project
-model.py - defines the ddpg model for the Actor and the Critic network
+ddpg_agent.py - defines the Agent that is to be trained and the ddpg model for the Actor and the Critic network
 checkpoint_actor.pth - is the final trained Actor network
 checkpoint_critic.pth - is the final trained Critic network
 train.py - train the ddpg agent